On flat even deformation rings: Introduction

 \subsection{Related work}

-In the Taylor-Wiles method, it is crucial that the representations are of \emph{odd} parity, since a Langlands correspondence is established between geometric Galois representations attached to semistable elliptic curves and holomorphic automorphic representations of $\operatorname{GL}(2),$ and these geometric representations are necessarily odd.
-The holomorphic modular forms are parametrized by a Hecke algebra, $T$, which is known to be a finite, flat complete intersection, and Theorem \ref{Wilesflat} follows from identifying global odd deformation rings $R$ with such Hecke algebras $T$.
+In the Taylor-Wiles method, it is crucial that the representations are of \emph{odd} parity, since a Langlands correspondence is established between geometric Galois representations attached to semistable elliptic curves and holomorphic modular forms, and these geometric Galois representations are necessarily odd.
+The holomorphic modular forms are parametrized by a Hecke algebra, $T$, which is known to be a finite, flat complete intersection, and the strategy in \cite{Wiles} is to identify global odd deformation rings $R$ with such Hecke algebras $T$.
 To show that $R \simeq T,$ it is necessary to bound the rank of the Selmer group at the minimal level (cf. \cite{Wiles} part (i) of Theorem 3.1, p.
 518).
 To prove such bounds, the key idea was to \emph{annihilate} the dual Selmer group by allowing ramification at auxiliary primes $q \equiv 1 \mod p$, now called Taylor-Wiles primes (cf. \cite{Wiles} p.
 521).
-This idea was then combined with Wiles' formula (\cite{Wiles} Proposition 1.6) to prove the desired bound on the minimally ramified Selmer rank.
+This idea was then combined with Wiles' formula (\cite{Wiles} Proposition 1.6) to prove the desired bound on the rank of the Selmer group at the minimal level.

-On the other hand, even Galois representations do not come from geometry, and they do not correspond to holomorphic automorphic representations, so the Taylor-Wiles method is not available to study them.
-Langlands reciprocity still contains the even parity, as such representations are conjecturally corresponding to automorphic representations attached to classical Mass wave forms.
+On the other hand, even Galois representations are not known to come from geometry, and they do not correspond to holomorphic automorphic representations, so the Taylor-Wiles method is not available to study them.
+Langlands reciprocity still contains the even parity as such representations conjecturally correspond to classical Mass wave forms.
 As F. Calegari explains in \cite{Calegari}, the difficulty is that the Maass forms are incredibly hard to access.
 This phenomenon accounts for the fact that, compared to the many established cases of odd representations as Langlands parameters, we have seen almost no progress on reciprocity in the even case.
 Compared to the Taylor-Wiles method, the Galois cohomological method (\cite{SFM}, \cite{Patrikis1}) provides an alternative lifting technique founded purely on Galois cohomology, which makes it a suitable method for parity-free global settings.
 The method has been significantly extended by N. Fakhruddin, C. Khare and S. Patrikis in \cite{FKP1} and \cite{FKP}.